ctp-eos/i-am-disclosure-movement/README.md

 ---

-## To explore the movement and connect with the ecosystem, start here:
+## To explore the movement and connect with Founder of the CTP-ecosystem, start here:

 🔗 [LinkTree](https://linktr.ee/resofactor) — Central hub of resources, articles, and channels